Solfrid Koanda: Early life

 Solfrid Eila Amena Koanda was born on 13 November 1998 to a Finnish mother and an Ivorian father in Oulu, Finland.
-When Koanda was nine years old, she and her family moved to Grimstad, Norway.
+When Koanda was nine years old, she and her family moved to Grimstad Municipality, Norway.
 In ungdomsskolen (lower secondary school), she commented that she struggled with self-confidence because of her appearance and greater muscle mass compared to others.
 Due to this, she often disregarded her friends' invitations to participate in football or handball and trained alone in a weight room instead.

 She left her family at the age of fifteen and went into foster care; she began CrossFit training at this time.
 She moved out of her foster home at the age of eighteen.

 Career

 2020–2021

 Koanda began weightlifting in 2020 after she was recruited by a CrossFit coach.
 She qualified for her first competition a few days later for the women's 87 kg event.
 At the competition, the 2020 Norwegian Weightlifting Championships in Vigrestad, she placed second and set a new national record in the clean and jerk with 114 kg.
-In February 2021, she set new three national records in the 87 kg division with 96 kg in snatch, 125 kg in clean and jerk, and a total of 221 kg at an online competition hosted by CrossFit Blindleia in Lillesand.
+In February 2021, she set new three national records in the 87 kg division with 96 kg in snatch, 125 kg in clean and jerk, and a total of 221 kg at an online competition hosted by CrossFit Blindleia in Lillesand Municipality.
 She qualified for the European Weightlifting Championships at this event.

 Koanda made her international debut in April at the 2021 European Weightlifting Championships in Moscow, Russia, competing in the women's 87 kg event.
 She lifted 100 kg in the snatch, clean and jerked 135 kg for a new Nordic record and a bronze medal, and finished with a total of 235 kg for fifth place overall.
 Her following competition was the 2021 European Junior & U23 Weightlifting Championships in Rovaniemi, Finland.
 She snatched 103 kg, clean and jerked 140 kg, and finished with a total of 243 kg to earn the overall gold medal in the women's +87 kg event and set new national records.

 In October, Koanda won her first Norwegian Championships, the 2021 Norwegian Weightlifting Championships which were held in Spydeberg, after winning the gold medal in her event.
 Two months later, she competed at her first world championships, the 2021 World Weightlifting Championships in Tashkent, Uzbekistan.
 She lifted 103 kg in the snatch, 141 kg in the clean and jerk and earned gold, and finished with a total of 244 kg for an overall bronze medal in the women's 87 kg event.